Aquaculture Thematic Methods

 3.2.3 Mortality and Catastrophic Loss Recording

 The SEEA AFF notes that "unexpected large losses from disease or natural disasters should be recorded as catastrophic losses" (para.
-3.185), providing the threshold principle for distinguishing normal from exceptional mortality events.[29]
+3.185).[32]

 3.2.4 Escape Recording

-Escapes from aquaculture facilities represent a distinctive accounting challenge, requiring reclassification from cultivated to natural stocks.
+Escapes from aquaculture facilities require reclassification from cultivated to natural stocks.
 The SEEA AFF acknowledges this complexity:

 "Challenges may arise when recording reclassifications of cultivated and natural fish stocks, for example when wild fish are introduced as breeding stock or when cultured seeds are released into the wild; escapes by fish from aquaculture facilities in river and marine environments can also occur."[34]

 Escapes should be recorded as reductions in cultivated stock with corresponding entries in wild population accounts where these are maintained.
-For consistency with the wild stock accounting methods established in TG-3.9 Aquaculture Accounts, escape events should include the species, estimated number and biomass of escaped individuals, and whether the species is native to the receiving environment.
-This information supports both the asset balance for cultivated stocks and the qualitative assessment of genetic interaction risks discussed in Section 3.3.3.
+For consistency with TG-3.1 Asset Accounts and TG-6.7 Fisheries Accounting, escape events should record species, estimated numbers and biomass, and whether the species is native to the receiving environment.
+Where escaped species are not subject to commercial fisheries, the wild stock account entry may be recorded as a supplementary table.[35]

 3.3 Environmental Interactions